Businesses want to find safe ways to re-open

-Some business owners advocate re-opening the economy with safety guidelines to avoid potential closures and permanent layoffs.
+Some business owners advocate re-opening the economy with safety guidelines to avoid closures and permanent layoffs.

 “We need to open ASAP if we want the economy to rebound,” said Char Jero, owner of First Class Cosmetology, 306 State St., Beloit.